top of page

 The Biggest Challenge for a Manifestor — Interference

-Human Design calls that pattern interference — and it offers a specific account of both where it comes from and what tends to address it.
+Human Design calls that pattern interference, and it offers a specific account of both where it comes from and what tends to address it.

 The Isolation That Follows

 One of the less frequently discussed consequences of sustained interference is isolation.
-The Manifestor's closed aura already creates a natural separation from the fields of those around them — a self-contained quality that others can experience as distance or inaccessibility.
+The Manifestor's closed aura already creates a natural separation from the fields of those around them, a self-contained quality that others can experience as distance or inaccessibility.
 When interference is chronic, and the anger it generates goes unaddressed, that separation tends to deepen.

 What the Strategy Addresses

 The Strategy of informing addresses the interference pattern in a specific and practical way.
-When a Manifestor informs — when they let the people who will be affected by a movement know what is coming before it arrives — the disorientation that the aura produces has less room to build into resistance.
+When a Manifestor informs, when they let the people who will be affected by a movement know what is coming before it arrives, the disorientation that the aura produces has less room to build into resistance.
 The people in the environment have been given a moment to orient.
 The gap between the Manifestor's interior and the exterior world has been bridged, however briefly, and the reactive interference that gap tends to generate has less ground to arise from.

 If you are new to Human Design and want to understand how the Manifestor design fits within the broader system, the free Beginner's Guide offers a grounded place to begin.
 And if you are ready to go deeper into what interference, anger, and the Strategy of informing mean in practice, the Manifestor Path guide is available in the Journey Human Design store, and includes a reflective journal for the experiment.
+When you would like to explore your own chart together, Sessions are available to book.

 Comments